 A core qualitative research component involved semi-structured interviews with representatives from various water governance and management entities.
-In all, we conducted six interviews (Appendix 1A.5) after reaching out to over 18 water systems or agencies.
+All in all, we conducted 6 Interviews (Appendix 1A.5) after reaching out to over 18+ water systems and or agencies.
 Participants were selected based on their roles in water system governance, regulatory oversight, historical research, and community advocacy.
 The study aimed to include diverse perspectives, ensuring a holistic understanding of the consolidation landscape.
 The selection criteria prioritized: